SJTU-PLV/direct-refinement-popl24-artifact/README.md

 #### Proofs of individual passes

-- Table 1 can be checked accoding to `CompCertO's passes` in [driver/Compiler.v](DirectRefinement/driver/Compiler.v).
+- Table 1 can be checked according to `CompCertO's_passes` in [driver/Compiler.v](DirectRefinement/driver/Compiler.v).
   The definitions used in the table from CompCertO can be found as follows.
-  The simulation conventions relate the same language interfaces `cc_c`, `cc_locset`, `cc_mach` and `cc_asm` (line 813) are defined in in [common/Languageinterface.v](DirectRefinement/common/LanguageInterface.v), [backend/Conventions](DirectRefinement/backend/Conventions.v),
+  The simulation conventions between the same language interfaces `cc_c`, `cc_locset`, `cc_mach` and `cc_asm` (line 813) are defined in in [common/Languageinterface.v](DirectRefinement/common/LanguageInterface.v), [backend/Conventions](DirectRefinement/backend/Conventions.v),